fergald/docs/explainers/permissions-policy-deprecate-unload.md

-A reverse origin trial (ROT) would allow us to disable `unload` handlers for the majority of pageloads while still allowing sites to re-enable if needed.
+A reverse origin trial (ROT) would allow us to disable `unload` handlers for the majority of page-loads while still allowing sites to re-enable if needed.